 To be eligible to enroll in either practicum or internship, a student must have a GPA of 3.0 and no grade of incomplete.
+Students also must have an updated criminal background check completed prior to field placement.

 Students apply for field experiences the semester before they plan to enter practicum or internship.
 Students must have met or will meet course prerequisites prior to the semester that they wish to enroll.
 When students apply, approval for field experience is not automatic.
 Each applicant's progress in the program is reviewed to determine the degree of readiness for the field experience.
 Approval for field experiences by the faculty indicates their confidence in the applicant to complete the experience successfully.
 Students are tentatively approved (or not) at the time of field experience application, and again during the semester review process prior to the field placement semester.